mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 - Gateway-VTLs enable you to keep your current tape backup software and processes while storing your data more cost-effectively and simply on the cloud.

+### Amazon API Gateway

+It's a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.

+you can create an API that acts as a “front door” for applications to access data, business logic, or functionality from your back-end services, such as workloads running on Amazon EC2, code running on AWS Lambda, or any web application.

+Amazon API Gateway handles all the tasks involved in accepting and processing up to hundreds of thousands of concurrent API calls, including traﬃc management, authorization and access control, monitoring, and API version management.

 ### AWS CloudTrail

 It records API calls made on your account and delivers log files to your Amazon S3 bucket.
 AWS CloudTrail’s benefit is visibility into account activity by recording API calls made on your account.